fielded/jobs/designer.md

 * Front-end (javascript, css, html5) software development skills

 ## Contact us!
-Please send us your CV and a design portfolio or references that demonstrate your past work and abilities.
-Contact us: <a href="mailto:info@field.partners">info@field.partners</a>.
+If this sounds like you please send your CV and a design portfolio or references that demonstrate your past work and abilities to <a href="mailto:jobs@field.partners">jobs@field.partners</a>.
 We’re looking forward to hearing from you!